emf-creaf/medfate/reference/spwb.md

 - `"PlantWaterBalance"`: A data frame with the daily balance between transpiration and soil water extraction for each plant cohort.

-- `"SunlitLeaves"` and `"ShadeLeaves"`: A list with daily results for sunlit and shade leaves:

-  - `"PsiMin"`: A data frame with the minimum (midday) daily sunlit or shade leaf water potential (in MPa).

-  - `"PsiMax"`: A data frame with the maximum (predawn) daily sunlit or shade leaf water potential (in MPa).

 - `"LeafPsiMin"`: A data frame with the minimum (midday) daily (average) leaf water potential of each plant (in MPa).